North Korea Test Fires Ballistic Missile [Breaking]

 — Timothy Davis (@SummerCampus_) February 12, 2017

-At this point, news of the North Korean missile test is just breaking, and is coming out of South Korea.
-It is unknown whether or not Saturday’s surprise missile test out of North Korea may have involved their newly touted intercontinental ballistic missile that Korean leaders claimed was capable of reach the U.S. mainland.
+At this point, news of the North Korean missile test is just breaking and is coming out of South Korea.
+It is unknown whether or not Saturday’s surprise missile test out of North Korea may have involved their newly touted intercontinental ballistic missile that Korean leaders claimed was capable of reaching the U.S. mainland.

 Saturday’s missile test by North Korea is the first to occur under POTUS Donald Trump, and it is unclear how the U.S. may respond to the provocation.